droidwayin/GentleDynamics/README.md

 Sonic Character: The output will be polished, dense, and controlled.
 The sound will feel "glued together" yet internally dynamic.
 Bass will be tight and powerful, mids will be clear and detailed, and the high-end will be open and airy, all while harshness is dynamically managed.

 Sound Stage: The dynamic separation of frequency bands can lead to an enhanced sense of width and depth.
-By creating space and reducing masking in real-time, the sound stage may appear more three-dimensional and immersive than what could be achieved with static EQ.
+By creating space and reducing masking in real-time, the sound stage may appear moreimmersive than what could be achieved with static EQ.

 Conclusion: This is not a "corrective" preset; it is a "character" preset.
 It imposes a specific, modern, and highly polished sonic signature on the audio.
-It is less faithful to the original recording's dynamics than the previous linear-phase EQ preset, but it is far more powerful in its ability to shape a controlled, detailed, and engaging listening experience.
+This preset is far more powerful in its ability to shape a controlled, detailed, and engaging listening experience.

 ### Core Settings